 at once.
 Aetherious Society members believe this can stop wars and natural

 disasters.
-For another UFO religion see Raëlians (another
+For other UFO religions see Raëlians and Scientology (also

-group almost certainly started as a scam and is now self-sustaining).
+groups almost certainly started as scams and are now self-sustaining).

 called Women's Aglow Fellowship.
 A Christian church-connected